 There are many types of hand percussion in the market hence the production process is also quite various.
 All percussion instruments need different tools, materials, and experienced workers.
 For example the frame drum.

 The Frame drum shell is made from either wood or PVC.
 Bali Treasures offers a wide range of PVC frame drum sizes.
 It can also be tuned using the L or Allen key.

-Then the workers use special tools to smoothen the raw shell.
-After it passes the desired design and sizes the shell is then painted carefully and attached with a rubber line on the open side.
-Bali treasures offer guiros to many percussion players in the market.
-Its unique sounds can add more value to a song playing and performance.
+Another example of a hand percussion is the guiro or scrapper.
+The Guiro is made from fiberglass materials.
+First, the mold must be prepared for the guiro and from that, a shell will be produced.
+The workers then use special tools to smoothen the raw shell.
+After it passes the desired design and size the shell is then painted carefully and attached with a rubber line on the open side.
+Bali treasures offer guiros to many percussion players around the world.
+Its unique sound can add more value to a song playing the instrument and performances.

 The History Of Hand Percussions

-Drums are widely found in every culture around the world before 600 BC.
+Hand percussions are widely found in every culture around the world dating before 600 BC.
 It is used in ceremonial, sacred and symbolic associations.
-The first type of hand percussion instrument was simply two objects hitting to create sounds and rhythms.
-Drums evolved from this concept and have continued to evolve since 600BC.
+The first style of a hand percussion instrument was simply somebody hitting two objects together to create sounds and rhythms.
+Drums evolved from this concept and have continued to evolve since this time.
 Hand percussions are used by major civilizations throughout the world.